 Each parenting agreement is different and should be fully followed to ensure the children’s best interests are at the forefront of their growth.

-If you have questions about divorce, spousal support, child support, or need help modifying an existing agreement, contact our Los Angeles family law attorneys at the Land Legal Group by calling (310) 552-3500 to schedule a free consultation.
+If you have questions about divorce, spousal support, child support, or need help modifying an existing agreement, contact our Los Angeles family law attorneys at the Land Legal Group by calling (310) 552-3500 to schedule a consultation.